This post may contain affiliate links. Please read my terms & conditions for more info.

 It’s nearly that time of year again when we express our undying love for each other.
 The most common way we do this is by giving gifts and cards.
 In 2017 UK consumers were set to spend nearly £1 billion on Valentine’s time day gifts.
 That’s a lot of money!

 Personally, we don’t tend to celebrate Valentine’s Day.
 We both dislike the idea that we ‘must’ tell each other how we feel on one particular day.
-It also encourages consumerism, helium-filled heart balloons anyone!
+It also encourages consumerism of single use items that ultimately end up in landfill; helium-filled heart balloons anyone!

 Not only can it be a waste of money but it also generates a lot of waste!